Peter Davis represents a full spectrum of clients in high-stakes appellate litigation across the country.

 He has particular experience representing clients in government enforcement cases, including matters raising complex constitutional issues.
 He has argued appeals before the California Court of Appeal and the New York Appellate Division.

-Mr. Davis helps clients pursue opportunities for early appellate review, including by interlocutory appeal or extraordinary writ.
+Peter helps clients pursue opportunities for early appellate review, including by interlocutory appeal or extraordinary writ.
 He has successfully represented clients petitioning for interlocutory review in both federal and state appellate courts, and successfully obtained a writ of mandamus from a state appellate court.
-He also works with clients to develop arguments and manage trial court proceedings.
+He also works with clients to develop arguments in trial court proceedings.

 Select Appellate Experience